5 Affordable Family Outings at South Bank

 South Bank has some of the best scenery in Brisbane, so make the most of it by cycling or walking down the Clem Jones Promenade and soaking up stunning views of the Brisbane River.
 Once you’re done, head to one of South Bank’s many ice-creameries and enjoy a sweet bite to eat.
-Just some the places you can choose from include Nitrogenie, New Zealand Natural, Cold Rock Ice-Creamery, Mister Fitz, Movenpick and Cowch.
+Just some the places you can choose from include New Zealand Natural, Cold Rock Ice-Creamery, Max Brenner, Movenpick and Cowch.

 If your kids are a bit older, gather them and their friends for an afternoon of free live music.